-Keys 3- 2
+Keys

-Nissan vehicle immobilizer system (NVIS)
+Nissan vehicle immobilizer system keys

-keys -2

-Doors -3
+Doors

-Locking with key .3
+Locking with key

-Locking with inside lock knob -4
+Locking with inside lock knob

 Locking with power door lock switch

-(if so equipped) -4
+(if so equipped)

-Wide Open doors (if so equipped) -5
+Wide Open doors (if so equipped)

 Child safety rear door lock

-(Crew Cab models only) -6
+(Crew Cab models only)

-Remote keyless entry system (if so equipped)3- -7
+Remote keyless entry system (if so equipped)

-How to use remote keyless entry system -7
+How to use remote keyless entry system

-Hood 0
+Hood

-Fuel filler lid 0
+Fuel-filler door

-Fuel filler cap 0
+Fuel filler cap

-Steering wheel 2
+Steering wheel

 Tilt operation (if so equipped)

 Pedal position adjustment (if so equipped)

 Sun visors

 Vanity mirrors

 Mirrors

-Inside mirror (if so equipped)
+Rearview mirror (if so equipped)

-Automatic anti-glare inside mirror
+Automatic anti-glare rearview mirror

 (if so equipped)

-Outside mirrors3-15
+Outside mirrors

 Truck box

 Tailgate

-Tie down hooks3-20
+Tie down hooks

 Automatic drive positioner (if so equipped)

 Memory storage function

 Entry/exit function

 System operation

-- 1. Two master keys (black) with transponder chip and chrome NISSAN brand symbol on one side
+- Two master keys (black) with transponder chip and chrome NISSAN brand symbol on one side

 - 2. Valet key (black) with transponder chip

 - 3. Key number plate

 - 4. Transponder chip

 A key number plate is supplied with your keys.
 Record the key number and keep it in a safe place (such as your wallet), not in the vehicle.
 If you lose your keys, see a NISSAN dealer for duplicates by using the key number.
 NISSAN does not record key numbers so it is very important to keep track of your key number plate.
-A key number is only necessary when you have lost all keys and do not have one to duplicate from.
-If you still have a key, your NISSAN dealer can duplicate it.